Please read this page about taking my exams!

 - Notice that we don’t swap the hex digits or the bits, we swap the order of entire bytes

-- but 1-byte values and arrays of 1-byte values are immune to endianness
+- but 1-byte values and arrays of 1-byte values are not affected by endianness

 - because they aren’t chopped up when loading or storing